SSoelvsten/adiar/FUTURE_WORK.md

 <!-- markdown-toc end -->

-## Implementation of missing BDD algorithms
+## Missing BDD algorithms
-There are still many features for BDDs not yet addressed in the _Adiar_ library, and valuable additions to the current project can be made in implementing these.
+There are still many algorithms for BDDs not yet present in the _Adiar_ library, and valuable additions to the current project can be made in implementing these.
 All of these of course should be made in the style of _Time-Forward Processing_ like the rest.